geekiam/blog/content/posts/are-all-systems-broken.md

 economy is rigged in favour of the rich and powerful, and 60% agree that traditional parties and politicians don’t care about people like them.

+### The Second Amendment Conundrum

 The United States of America (USA) provides a prime example of how the well intended ideals of the founding fathers of introducing the Second Amendment to the Constitution has now taken a very sinister turn.
 The Second Amendment was introduced to protect the young nation, in 1791, from the abuse of a tyrannical external governments i.e. United Kingdom & France.
 However, in the 21st century the citizens of the country are now being terrorised by the very government that was originally created to protect them, and they fear the removal of their Second Amendment rights will lead to persecution from their own government.

+The second amendment was introduced with the intent of defending America not just from external forces, but from corrupt and tyrannical forces from within.
+The founding fathers of the United States of America were very aware of the dangers of centralised power and the potential for corruption and abuse of power.

+The result of this is that the citizens of the USA are now living in a state of perpetual fear of their own government, that by disarming themselves would only invite tyranny.

 ::quote
  A well regulated Militia, being necessary to the security of a *free state*, the right of the people to keep and bear